Torbay: History

 Human bones and tools found in Kents Cavern in Torquay show that people have inhabited the Torbay area since Paleolithic times.
 A maxilla fragment known as Kents Cavern 4 may be the oldest example of a modern human in Europe, dating back to 37,000–40,000 years ago.
 Roman soldiers are known to have visited Torquay during the period when Britannia formed a part of the Roman Empire; they left offerings at a curious rock formation in Kent's Cavern, known as "The Face".
 A Roman burial was discovered in 1993 in Paignton.

-Both Brixham and Paignton appear in the Domesday Book of 1086, and Paignton was given the status of a borough having a market and fair in 1294.
+Both Brixham and Paignton appear in the Domesday Book of 1086, and Paignton was given a market charter in 1294 granting it a weekly market and annual fair.
 The first major building in Torquay was Torre Abbey, a Premonstratensian monastery founded in 1196 and associated with the manor of Torre.

 William, Prince of Orange (afterwards King William III), landed in Brixham on 5 November 1688, during the Glorious Revolution, and issued his famous declaration "The Liberties of England and The Protestant Religion I Will Maintain".

 Torquay's economy, like Brixham's, initially depended on fishing and agriculture, but in the early 19th century the area began to develop into a fashionable seaside resort, initially frequented by members of the Royal Navy during the Napoleonic Wars while the Royal Navy anchored in Tor Bay and later, as the town's fame spread, by Victorian society.

 The historic part of Paignton lies inland: salt marsh formerly occupied the low-lying coastal fringe.
 Kirkham House is a late-medieval stone house and the Coverdale Tower adjacent to Paignton Parish Church is named after Miles Coverdale, who published an English translation of the Bible in 1536 and became Bishop of Exeter in 1551.
 Paignton remained a small fishing village until the early 19th century; a new harbour was built here in 1837.

 A new phase in the urban expansion of the area began when Torre railway station opened in December 1848.
 The railway extended to Torquay Seafront station in 1858, to Paignton in 1859 and to Brixham in 1861.
 As a result of its expansion, Torquay was granted borough status in 1872, and 1902 saw its first marketing campaign to summer tourists.

 Torbay Golf and Country Club (now defunct) opened in 1933.
 The club and course closed in the mid-1950s.

 Tor Bay hosted the sailing events for the 1948 Summer Olympics in London.

-The County Borough of Torbay, established in 1968 by the amalgamation of the Municipal Borough of Torquay, Urban District of Paignton and Urban District of Brixham, also took in parts of the civil parishes of Coffinswell and Kerswells from Newton Abbot Rural District and Churston Ferrers and Marldon from Totnes Rural District.
-The County Borough became the Borough of Torbay under local government reorganisation in 1974.
-It became a unitary authority on 1 April 1998, making it separate from Devon County Council but shares ceremonial duties with the county council.